robusta-dev/robusta/docs/playbook-reference/defining-playbooks/external-playbook-repositories.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Robusta can load playbook actions from external git repositories and externally hosted Python packages provided as .tar/.tar.gz files.
+Robusta can load playbook actions from external git repositories and externally hosted Python packages provided as .tar or tar.gz files.
 This extends Robusta with additional actions for use in :ref:`customPlaybooks<customPlaybooks>`.

 .. warning::